christiancable/lps-wordpress-theme/README.md

 A simple Wordpress theme for Lancaster Photographic Society.

-This is a child theme of *twentyeleven* with additional graphical tweaks and responsive elements.
+This is a child theme of *twentyeleven* with additional tweaks, responsiveness and shortcodes.
 You can see this in use at [Lancaster Photographic Society](http://lancasterphotographicsociety.org.uk/).

 ## Dependencies